onurersen/onurersen.github.io/_posts/2017-10-27-8-fingers-and-a-hat.md

 permalink: /2017-10-27-8-fingers-and-a-hat/
 ---

-Most of us will remember Chaplin when we're talking about black&white silent film era.
+Most of us will remember Chaplin.
+Especially while talking about black&white silent film era.
 ...but there was another man who made movies still worth watching.
 He made around 200 movies in his whole career.
 During the shooting of a movie, a real bomb exploded in his hand, causing him to lose two fingers, a burned face